RESEARCH STARTER

 Peer assessment

 Peer assessment is a process of assessment and review during which a student examines, evaluates, and assigns a grade to another student’s writing, completed test, or participation and effort in a group project.
-It differs from self-assessment, which is when a student evaluates and grades his or her own work.
+It differs from self-assessment, which is when a student evaluates and grades their own work.
 Peer assessment is used by teachers as both a time-saving device and a pedagogical tool.

 Overview